Australia’s Incredible World Heritage Sites

 Macquarie, Heard and McDonald Islands

 Macquarie Island is a sub-Antarctic island located in the Southern Ocean, approximately half way between Australia and Antarctica.
 It is about 1,500km southeast of the Tasmania.

 Home to a population of elephant seals and penguins (both Royal and King), Macquarie Island is a human monitored scientific base although there are occasional tours available.
 It takes about three days to reach Macquarie Island from Hobart, Tasmania … in good weather.

-Recognised in 1997 as a natural UNESCO World Heritage Site these two islands are also active volcanoes under research for their value in geomorphology and glaciology studies.
-Heard Island and McDonald Islands (HIMI) is a sub-antarctic island group located in the Southern Ocean, about 4,000 kilometres south west of mainland Australia.
+Heard Island and McDonald Islands are located in the Southern Ocean, about 4,000 kilometres south west of mainland Australia.
 Heard Island is almost entirely covered by glaciers.